chesterzcl/GSP/README.md

 ## Installation
 A cmakelist file was configured to build relevant files.

-To compile the binaries (the signature profiler and one testing program), simply run:
+To compile the binaries (the signature profiler and one testing program), first move to the root directory where the tool locates and simply run:
 ```
-##Moving to the root directory
-cd ../tool_dir

 #Configure build files
 cmake .